IvanBabaev/zNe-x86/README.md

 Hey, name's Ivan.

-I'm trying to learn how to code in Java, so I set this account up to download the sources for the "Java Complete Book".
+I'm trying to learn how to code in c#.

 Don't think i'll post anything on here, but you never know :)